fanduel-oss/refract/README.md

 ![Refract](logo/refract-logo-colour.png)

-### Master your app's side-effects
+### Master your app's effects through the power of reactive programming

-Refract lets you isolate your app's side effects - API calls, analytics, logging, etc - so that you can write your code in a clear, pure, and declarative fashion.
+Refract lets you isolate your app's side effects - API calls, analytics, logging, etc - so that you can write your code in a clear, pure, and declarative fashion by using reactive programming.

-You can use Refract either with vanilla React alone, or with React & Redux.
+Refract is an extensible library built for React.
+In addition we provide a Redux integration, which can also serve as a template for integrations with other libraries.

 # Why?

 Component-based architecture and functional programming have become an increasingly popular approach for building UIs.
 They help make apps more predictable, more testable, and more maintainable.

 However, our apps don't exist in a vacuum!
 They need to make network requests, handle data persistence, log analytics, deal with changing time, and so on.
-Any non-trivial app depends on any number of these external effects.
+Any non-trivial app has to handle any number of these external effects.

 These side-effects hold us back from writing fully declarative code.
 Wouldn't it be nice to cleanly separate them from our apps?